espumita/ThothSnipping/README.md

-ThothSnipping
+# ThothSnipping

-Is snipping tool with an OCR integration.

-Builded in top of netcore 3.1 with WPF.
+ThothSnipping is a snipping tool with an OCR integration, builded in top of netcore 3.1 with WPF.

-How to download:

-Features:
+### Features:

+* Text and Image added automatically to the Clipboard.

-* Text recognition can be used with multiple implementations:
+* Text recognition implementations:
     * [OCR.Space API](https://ocr.space/ocrapi)

-* Image and text is added automactly to the ClipBoard.

-Feel free to use or contribute with another implementation.
-For that just fork this repository, implement the ImageToTextConverter interface.